Bbalduzz/Pornhub-dl-plugin/README.md

  ### 💻 Features
  ✔ Direct download of the video in any quality

- ✔ Creation of a link to watch the video in a new window without the PH dite limitations
+ ✔ Creation of a link to watch the video in a new window without the PH site limitations

  ### 📜 How to use
  1) ![1](https://i.imgur.com/hiH1m9a.png)